MacUchegit/AWS-IAM-Access-Review-and-Contractor-Offboarding/README.md

 1. Create an S3 bucket using a globally unique name.
 2. Keep **Block all public access** enabled.
 3. Enable default encryption.
-4. Upload a harmless sample file, such as `sample-transaction.csv`.
+4. Upload a harmless sample file, such as `text.txt`.

 **Reason**